 Add in the egg and vanilla and beat until combined.

-Next, add in dry ingredients and stir until combined into a shaggy dough, but there are still flour streaks remaining.
-Add in the chocolate chips.
-Stir until everything is combined.
+Next, add in dry ingredients and stir until combined into a shaggy dough, but flour streaks remain.

 Scoop the cookie dough into the prepared pan and use an offset spatula to press the dough out evenly.
 Top with extra chocolate chips if you like.

-Let the bars cool in the pan for at least 30 minutes before removing and placing them on a wire rack to cool further.
+Let the bars cool in the pan for at least 40 minutes before removing and placing them on a wire rack to cool further.
+Once cooled, use a sharp knife to slice it into 16 pieces.
+Serve with a cold glass of milk and an optional sprinkle of flaky sea salt.
+They are a delicious after-school snack!

 Storing